GeoTecINIT/WearOSSensors/README.md

 # WearOS Sensors
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.geotecinit/wear-os-sensors/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.geotecinit/wear-os-sensors)

-The _wear-os-sensors_ library is an Android WearOS library that allows to collect data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate, and the GPS of an Android WearOS smartwatch (if the corresponding sensor is available in the device).
+The _WearOS Sensors_ library is an Android WearOS library that allows to collect data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate, and the GPS of an Android WearOS smartwatch (if the corresponding sensor is available in the device).